 Whatever you’ve ordered from us, and wherever you bought it – online, over the phone or in one of our stores – you’ll find all of the ins and outs of our terms and conditions right here.
 We’ve tried to keep it as short as possible, and as free from technical speak and legalese as we can.

-When it comes to our curtains and blinds service, gift cards, and some of our flooring designs (Abbotsbury, Chesil, Seaton, Branscombe and Savernake), things are a little different for ordering, delivery, returns and guarantees.
+When it comes to our curtains and blinds service, ex-display pieces, gift cards, and some of our flooring designs (Abbotsbury, Chesil, Seaton, Branscombe and Savernake), things are a little different.
 You’ll find the details on these at the bottom of this page.

 If you ever have any questions, we’re just a phone call (+44 1793 427 427) or email ([email protected]) away.

 Sometimes we provide care guides with our designs that advise you on how best to take care of them.
 We’re therefore not liable for any faults that may arise in your piece that have resulted from not following these guides.